20163785/Hungryhunter/README.md

 - [ ] Replace "WEB system" with your system name - Hungryhunter - Restaurant Finder

 ## Description
-- [ ] Provide WEB system description in few sentences - its purpose, users, etc. - This web system provides inforamtions of various restaurants, their food by search.
+- [ ] Provide WEB system description in few sentences - its purpose, users, etc. - This web system provides inforamtion of various restaurants, of various places and their food by search.
 Based on Zomato.

 ## Entity definition
 - [ ] Define the entity ("object" that will be manipulated) of WEB system - Searching entity